Chaitaneya/Project_Camp_Backend/README.md

 Email verification

-Secure password management
+Password management

-What’s coming next
+Upcoming Features

-Project creation and management
+Project Management

+Create, update, and delete projects

+Manage project members

-Task and subtask handling
+Task Management

+Create and assign tasks

-Task status tracking (Todo / In Progress / Done)
+Task status tracking (Todo, In Progress, Done)

+Subtasks support

+Update and delete tasks

+Additional Features

 Project notes

 File uploads and attachments

-Team member invitations and role management
+Team invitations and role updates

-Why this project exists

-This project is built to understand how production-grade backend systems work.
-It focuses on clean architecture, security, and scalability rather than shortcuts.

-It’s also a portfolio project that reflects real backend development patterns you’d expect in professional applications.

-And yes, it involved a lot of debugging late at night.

-Current status
+Current Status

-Authentication: Done
+Authentication: Completed

-Security framework: Done
+Security framework: Completed

-API structure: Done
+API structure: Completed

 Projects & tasks: In progress

 File management: Planned

+Purpose of This Project

+This project is built to understand how production-level backend systems are structured.
+It emphasizes security, scalability, and clean architecture.

+It also serves as a portfolio project that demonstrates practical backend development skills beyond basic CRUD APIs.